 - If your baby has any health concerns that might increase the risk of death while sleeping.

-However, if you choose to co-sleep once your baby is 4 months or older, you can reduce risk by making sure to:
+How to practice co-sleeping as safely as possibleEven though it's not as safe as sleeping separately, there are steps you can take to reduce risk while practicing co-sleeping.
+If you choose to co-sleep once your baby is 6 months or older, you can reduce risk by making sure to:

 - Place your baby on their back to sleep to reduce the risk of SIDS

 - Keep the room at a comfortable temperature and don’t overdress your baby for sleep

 - Use a headboard and/or foot-board that doesn’t have any openings or rails wide enough to trap your baby.
 Or remove headboards, foot boards, and bed frames altogether.